Viewer Rating

 Combines user and critic ratings from four sources

-Bloody Sunday is a historical docudrama focused on the 1972 massacre in Derry, Northern Ireland.
-The narrative is entirely dedicated to the political conflict and civil rights struggle, with no discernible LGBTQ+ characters or themes explored within the film's plot or character arcs.
+Bloody Sunday is a historical docudrama depicting the 1972 massacre in Derry, Northern Ireland.
+The narrative focuses exclusively on the political and social events of that day, and as such, it does not feature any identifiable LGBTQ+ characters or themes.

 The movie does not contain any action or adventure elements.